Skip to content

 - Article 243I

-- The governor of a state shall, after every five years, constitute a finance commission
+- The governor of a state shall, after every 5 years, constitute a finance commission.

 - It review the financial position of the panachayats.

-- The grants-in-aid to the panchayats from the consolidated fund of the state.
+- The grants-in-aid to panchayats from the consolidated fund of the state.

-- The measures needed to improve the financial position of the panchayats.
+- The measures needed to improve the financial position of panchayats.

 Application to Union Territories